 Pros and cons of using React context API and hooks to manage state instead of Redux

-Submitted by rahul gaba (@rahulgaba) on Thursday, 8 August 2019
+Submitted by rahul gaba (@rahulgaba) via Zainab Bawa (@zainabbawa) on Monday, 3 February 2020

 The front-end universe is expanding exponentially and there are a bunch of options to choose from in every aspect of front-end development.